collapsed-stacks/startups/questions/7629/how-to-securely-share-women-s-data-online.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2015-10-27
 - score: 2

-<p>One option is to offer some other, safer form of communication that the teachers can use without giving out their phone number.
-After the teacher feels safe with a particular person, he/she could give his/her phone number.</p>
+One option is to offer some other, safer form of communication that the teachers can use without giving out their phone number.
+After the teacher feels safe with a particular person, he/she could give his/her phone number.

-<p>Your site could offer that safe communication via instant message, audio chat, or video chat.
-That could be combined with a rating system; students with low ratings (because they're new) would be limited to the type of communication and the number of different people they could contact each day.</p>
+Your site could offer that safe communication via instant message, audio chat, or video chat.
+That could be combined with a rating system; students with low ratings (because they're new) would be limited to the type of communication and the number of different people they could contact each day.

 ## Answer 7686